 The mission of Meals on Wheels Rowan is to deliver food and nutritious meals to Rowan County seniors and individuals who have difficulty leaving their homes and/or are challenged to prepare their meals.
 Volunteers and Staff build relationships, provide referrals, and work to mitigate social isolation.

-Our Philosophy: Meals on Wheels is committed to a philosophy of serving quality food and growing purposefully in participation and service.
-Our services will be provided for as long as our participant is homebound, in need of nutritious meals and able to safely age in the place of their choosing.
+Meals on Wheels Rowan is committed to a philosophy of serving quality food and growing purposefully in participation and service.
+Our services will be provided for as long as our participant is homebound, in need of nutritious meals, and able to safely age in the place of their choosing.

-In 1976, a local volunteer, Jean Anne Ferrier Ramsay, rallied other concerned citizens to discuss hunger-relief programs for homebound citizens in Salisbury.
+In 1976, a local volunteer, Jean Anne Ferrier Ramsay, rallied other concerned citizens to discuss hunger relief programs for homebound citizens in Salisbury.
 The volunteers discovered homebound seniors who could no longer prepare their own meals.
 These individuals wanted to stay at home but needed help with meals.
-The volunteers determined that the Meals on Wheels program model enabled participants to remain at home, live independently, and benefit from a nutritious meal and the brief social exchange with volunteers who delivered the meal.
+The volunteers determined that the Meals on Wheels program model enabled participants to remain at home, live independently, and benefit from a nutritious meal and the brief social exchange with delivery volunteers.

-- Each week, volunteers deliver 27 routes that cover 511 square miles across Rowan County.
+Volunteers deliver 27-30 routes that cover 511 square miles across Rowan County.

-- Participants are homebound senior citizens or disabled individuals who live in the towns, communities and rural areas of Rowan County.
+Participants are homebound senior citizens or disabled individuals who live in Rowan County.

-- Over 1000 volunteers devote countless hours a year to offering a friendly greeting, delivering a nutritious meal and providing an informal safety check to homebound seniors and the disabled of Rowan County.
+Over 1000 volunteers devote countless hours a year to offering a friendly greeting, delivering a nutritious meal or groceries, and providing an informal safety check to homebound seniors and the disabled of Rowan County.